US figure skaters, former Russian world champions on board crashed plane

 Photos: Afghan women cricketers reunite in first game after fleeing Taliban

+Russian figure skaters including world champion couple Evgenia Shishkova and Vadim Naumov, who won the 1994 pairs title, were also on board the passenger plane, Russian state news agencies reported.

+The Kremlin confirmed that Russian citizens were on board the plane, saying it had seen “sad reports” the couple were among them.

-US Figure Skating said on Thursday that athletes, coaches and family members were returning from the National Development Camp held in conjunction with the US Figure Skating Championships in Kansas.
+US Figure Skating said that athletes, coaches and family members were returning from the National Development Camp held in conjunction with the US Figure Skating Championships in Wichita, Kansas.

 “We are devastated by this unspeakable tragedy and hold the victims’ families closely in our hearts,” it said in a statement.